PDF to HTML / Command Line Reference

 -custom-css

-Apply custom CSS to the output HTML document.
-It allows you to modify the visual appearance and layout.
-Tip: Using !important in custom CSS provides a way to prioritize and override conflicting styles.
+Apply custom CSS to the output HTML document to modify the visual appearance and layout.
+Use this to customize the styling of the converted HTML, adjust fonts, colors, spacing, or override default conversion styles.

 Availability: